Knowledge Base

 Disallowable Expenses

-To begin with, every business must keep a record of their reports – Balance Sheet as well as Income Statement, in order to calculate the total amount of Corporation Tax liability due to be paid to the relevant authorities.
+You must keep a record of your business reports, such as revenue and receipts, to calculate the total amount of corporation tax liable due to HMRC.
 The good news is that there are allowable expenses, which can be deducted from the taxable income, consequently reducing the amount of tax liability.
 Unfortunately, there are also disallowable expenses, also referred to as expenses to be added back, and they do not act as tax reducer.
 So, let's distinguish between these two kinds of expenses.

 Expenses which incurred “wholly and exclusively” for the purposes of running the business are allowable for tax purposes, meaning that those costs must be incurred while performing the business.
 Also called business expenses, they are ‘allowable’ because the tax rules allow these particular costs to be deducted from trading income when calculating the business’ profits – on which Corporation tax has to be paid.